top of page

 President's Message

-Message from the AFCC Alberta Chapter Past-President,
+Message from the AFCC Alberta Chapter President, Brandi Smith, Registered Psychologist

-AFCC Alberta Chapter Past President
+AFCC Alberta Chapter President

 A Brief History